Looking Closely at the Growth Curve for Sonim Technologies Inc. (SONM)

-Sonim Technologies Inc. (NASDAQ:SONM) went down by -9.63% from its latest closing price compared to the recent 1-year high of $1.90.
-The company’s stock price has collected -19.95% of loss in the last five trading sessions.
-Press Release reported on 03/18/21 that Sonim Introduces Stone Mountain Remote Speaker Microphones with DSP Noise Cancellation and PTT-over-Cellular Solution
+Sonim Technologies Inc. (NASDAQ:SONM) went up by 4.72% from its latest closing price compared to the recent 1-year high of $1.90.
+The company’s stock price has collected -6.41% of loss in the last five trading sessions.
+Press Release reported on 04/15/21 that Sonim Signs Agreement with SYNNEX Corporation to Distribute Sonim’s Rugged Handheld and Tablet Offerings in North America

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.